 - Carey Clark, RN, MSN, PhD.
 San Francisco State University.

-This is the proposal approved by the University of Connecticut IRB.
-It includes a description of the method.
-See pdf file of proposal.
+The proposal for this study was approved by the University of Connecticut IRB.
+The proposal includes a description of the method.
+(Download the 2002 Study Proposal).

 Reflections by Adeline Falk-Rafael